Why we should not feed the gulls and pigeons

 We have encouraged them - What can we do?

 The most effective long term solution involves restricting the birds' access to food.

 Gulls and pigeons that feed on their natural foods are healthier.
 Dispose of your food wrappings and unwanted food in a bin which restricts access to them.

 What if a Gull is nesting on my property?

 When a gull is nesting on individual properties, it is protected if the owner of that building is happy for them to nest there.

 If property owners are not happy with the gulls or pigeons nesting on their properties, they can take steps to proof their property against future nest building.
-It is permissible to destroy a nest, take or destroy eggs, where all other avenues of control have been considered in the interests of public health or safety.
+It is permissible to destroy a nest, take or destroy eggs, where all other avenues of control have been considered in the interests of public health or public safety.
 Once the eggs have hatched it would be illegal to kill the chick.
 The Council does not offer a proofing or nest removal service, but private pest control firms do.